magpylib/magpylib/docs/_pages/user_guide/docs/docs_graphics.md

 ### With show

-All of this is achieved via the `show` function by passing input objects as dictionaries with the arguments
+All of this is achieved via the `show` function by passing input objects as dictionaries with the arguments.

 1. `objects`: list of Magpylib objects
 2. `col`: int which selects the subplot column.
 Default is `col=1`.